Political Financing Handbook for Registered Parties and Chief Agents (EC 20231) – June 2021

 In the case of a ticketed fundraising dinner, the benefit received by each ticket purchaser includes the following:

-- if the event is held in a rented venue, the fair market value of the room rental and catering, pro-rated on the basis of the expected number of attendees
+- if the event is held in a rented venue, the cost of the room rental and catering (prorated)

 - if the event is held in a restaurant, the amount the restaurant would normally charge for the meal